mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 %}

 {% include verse.html
-text="And they worshiped him and returned to Jerusalem with great joy ..." verse="Luke 24:52"
-%}

-{% include verse.html
 text="On entering the house, they saw the child with Mary his mother, and they knelt down and paid him homage.
 Then, opening their treasure chests, they offered him gifts of gold, frankincense, and myrrh." verse="Matthew 2:11"
-%}

-{% include verse.html
-text="And again, when he brings the firstborn into the world, he says, “Let all God’s angels worship him.”" verse="Hebrews 1:6"
 %}

 ## Other Interesting Verses